How does an advance directive work?

 - They should also be kept together with your loved one’s other advance directive documents.

-- A medical power of attorney for sometimes called a durable power of attorney for healthcare.
+- A medical power of attorney is sometimes called a durable power of attorney for healthcare.

 - These are both considered advance directives.

 - The different terms used often varies because of state guidelines.

 - A living will that specifies wishes for your loved one’s care for:

 - Options for after they have passed.